slidevjs/slidev/docs/features/vscode-extension.md

 Click the `Slidev` icon in the activity bar to open the **Slidev panel**.
 In the Slidev panel, you can see the projects tree view, slides tree view, and the preview webview.

 In the **projects tree view**, you can see all the Slidev projects in your workspace.
-You can dlick the item to open the corresponding file, and click the <codicon-eye /> icon over it to switch the active project.
+You can click the item to open the corresponding file, and click the <codicon-eye /> icon over it to switch the active project.
 The <codicon-add /> icon allows you to load a slides project that wasn't scanned automatically.

 In the **slides tree view**, you can see all the slides in the active project.
-You can click the item to move you cursor to the slide in the editor, and drag and drop to reorder the slides.
+You can click the item to move your cursor to the slide in the editor, and drag and drop to reorder the slides.

 In the **preview webview**, you can click the <codicon-run-all /> icon to start the dev server and click the <codicon-globe /> icon to open the slides in the browser.
 Toggle <codicon-lock /> icon to sync/unsync the preview navigation with the editor cursor.